oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 * The letter T has one vertical stroke, just like a 1.
 * The letter L is the roman numeral for 50 ("Live at 5").
-* Zero begins with Z, which sounds like S (voiced and voiceless pair).
+* Zero begins with Z, which sounds like a voiced S (voiced and voiceless pair).

 An explanation where the mappings have moved:

 * Lower case p looks like a mirror image of b.
-* k can sound very like c. q starts with k.
+* k can sound very like c. q starts with a "k" sound.
-* v has six FlaVoUrs!
+* v sounds like a voiced f

 Finally, taking into account letter frequencies, place the remaining letters.